Ping, it’s a scammer!

 Once phishing attacks were largely the domain of bogus emails, yet now they’ve spread to texts, social media, and messaging apps—anywhere a scammer can send a fraudulent message while posing as a reputable source.

 Scammers count on you taking the bait, the immediate feelings of fear or concern that there’s a problem with your taxes or one of your accounts.
 They also prey on scarcity, like during the holidays where people search for great deals on gifts and have plenty of packages on the move.
 With a critical eye, you can often spot those scams.
 Sometimes, a pause and a little thought is all it takes.
+You can stay one step ahead of scammers with the power of AI, our new McAfee Scam Protection can alert you when scam texts pop up on your device or phone.
+Removing the guessing and it can block risky sites if you accidentally follow a scam link in a text, email, social media, and more.
 And in the cases where a particularly cagey attack makes its way through, online protection software can warn you that the link you’re about to click is indeed a trap.

 Taken all together, you have plenty of ways you can beat scammers at their game.